lemlac/mulem/docs/reference.md

 ### Definition Blocks

 Some keywords after `::` start a **definition block.** They can only be used in `::` definitions.
 These are special blocks used for abstract data such as types and static variables.
-Inside any definition block, the word `Self` is a self-reference to the abstract data that's being defined.

 #### Structures (`struct`)